dimaslanjaka12/dimaslanjaka12.github.io/source/_posts/a1aab544dd27bff9bf8e135da7611fbe.md

 Disallow: / *?
 M = 1
 Disallow: / *?
 M = 0
 meaning your content will not be in the index in the mobile version that  causes a decrease in traffic to your blog.
-Those are some ways to cope with duplicate content on your blog. <hr/> Skip to Full Contents <a href="https://www.webmanajemen.com/2017/04/how-to-solve-duplicate-content-on-blog.html" rel="follow" class="button" id="read-more">Read More</a> <hr/>
+Those are some ways to cope with duplicate content on your blog. <hr/> [THIS SITE IS MIRROR](https://www.webmanajemen.com) Skip to Full Contents <a href="https://www.webmanajemen.com/2017/04/how-to-solve-duplicate-content-on-blog.html" rel="follow" class="button" id="read-more">Read More</a> <hr/>